data-solution-automation-engine/data-solution-framework/Data Integration Framework - Reference Solution Architecture - 1 - Overview.md

 Error handling and exception is applicable to every layer and area in the architecture.
 Each individual layer definition document will describe how error handling is used for that particular section of the architecture since the exception handling is very different between layers.
 The error handling and recycling document itself lists and explains the concepts that can be used and will provide an overview of the complete error and exception handling solution.

  ![1547521779997](.\Images\79997.png)

-The details for error and exception handling are defined in the ETL Framework - 7 - Exception Handling v1.0’ document.

 # ETL process control